Propofol

+Uses

 Anesthesia

 To induce general anesthesia, propofol is the drug used almost exclusively, having largely replaced sodium thiopental.

-It can also be administered as part of an anesthesia maintenance technique called total intravenous anesthesia, using either manually programmed infusion pumps or computer-controlled infusion pumps in a process called target controlled infusion (TCI).
-Propofol is also used to sedate individuals who are receiving mechanical ventilation but not undergoing surgery, such as patients in the intensive care unit.
+It is often administered as part of an anesthesia maintenance technique called total intravenous anesthesia, using either manually programmed infusion pumps or computer-controlled infusion pumps in a process called target controlled infusion (TCI).

+Propofol is also used to sedate people who are receiving mechanical ventilation but not undergoing surgery, such as patients in the intensive care unit.
 In critically ill patients, propofol is superior to lorazepam both in effectiveness and overall cost.
 Propofol is relatively inexpensive compared to medications of similar use due to shorter ICU stay length.
-One of the reasons propofol is thought to be more effective (although it has a longer half-life than lorazepam) is because studies have found that benzodiazepines like midazolam and lorazepam tend to accumulate in critically ill patients, prolonging sedation.
-Propofol has also been suggested as a sleep aid in critically ill adults in the ICU; however, the effectiveness of this medicine at replicating the mental and physical aspects of sleep for people in the ICU is not clear.
+One of the reasons propofol is thought to be more effective (although it has a longer half-life than lorazepam) is that studies have found that benzodiazepines like midazolam and lorazepam tend to accumulate in critically ill patients, prolonging sedation.

+Propofol has also been suggested as a sleep aid in critically ill adults in an ICU setting; however, the effectiveness of this medicine in replicating the mental and physical aspects of sleep for people in the ICU is not clear.

-Propofol can be run through a peripheral IV or central line.
-Propofol is frequently paired with fentanyl (for pain relief) in intubated and sedated people.
-The two drugs are compatible in IV form.
+Propofol can be administered via a peripheral IV or central line.
+Propofol is often paired with fentanyl (for pain relief) in intubated and sedated people.
+The two drugs are molecularly compatible in an IV mixture form.

-Propofol is also used for deepening of anesthesia in order to relieve laryngospasm.
+Propofol is also used to deepen anesthesia to relieve laryngospasm.
 It may be used alone or followed by succinylcholine.
 Its use can avoid the need for paralysis and in some instances the potential side-effects of succinylcholine.

-Procedural sedation
+Routine procedural sedation

-Propofol is safe and effective for gastrointestinal endoscopy procedures.
+Propofol is safe and effective for gastrointestinal endoscopy procedures (colonoscopies etc.).
 Its use in these settings results in a faster recovery compared to midazolam.
 It can also be combined with opioids or benzodiazepines.
-Because of its rapid induction and recovery time, propofol is also widely used for sedation of infants and children undergoing MRI.
+Because of its rapid induction and recovery time, propofol is also widely used for sedation of infants and children undergoing MRI procedures.
 It is also often used in combination with ketamine with minimal side effects.

 COVID-19

 In March 2021, the U.S. Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for Propofol‐Lipuro 1% to maintain sedation via continuous infusion in people older than sixteen with suspected or confirmed COVID-19 who require mechanical ventilation in an intensive care unit ICU setting.
-In the circumstances of this public health emergency, it would not be feasible to require healthcare providers to seek to limit Fresenius Propoven 2% Emulsion or Propofol-Lipuro 1% only to be used for patients with suspected or confirmed COVID-19; therefore, this authorization does not limit use to such patients.
+During the public health emergency, it was considered unfeasible to limit Fresenius Propoven 2% Emulsion or Propofol-Lipuro 1% to patients with suspected or confirmed COVID-19, so it was made available to all ICU patients under mechanical ventilation.
+This EUA has since been revoked.